opencivicdata/docs.opencivicdata.org/proposals/drafts/documents.rst

     full_text
          If available, the full text of the document in text based format

+actions
+    A list of objects representing individual actions that take place on a actions, such as submissions and publications.
+Actions consist of the following properties:

+    organization, organization_id
+        The organization that this action took place within.

+    description
+        Description of the action.

+    date
+        The date the action occurred in YYYY-MM-DD format. (can be partial by omitting -MM-DD or -DD component).

+    classification
+        A list of classifications for this actions, suggested values would be things like 'submission', 'publication', etc.

+    related_entities
+        A list of all related entities (such as legislators mentioned by name in the action).
+        Each entity has the following fields:

+        name
+            The upstream-given name of this related entity.

+        entity_type
+            'organization' or 'person' - the type of entity that is related

+        organization, organization_id
+            If the ``entity_type`` is 'organization' and the entity is resolved, will be the organization that is related.

+        person, person_id
+            If the ``entity_type`` is 'person' and the entity is resolved, will be the person that is related.

 extras
     Common to all Open Civic Data types, the value is a key-value store suitable for storing arbitrary information not covered elsewhere.

 Copyright